Gabriele-Donato/gabrieledonato/_posts/2024-07-21-Asynchronous-Scraper.md

 categories: jekyll update
 excerpt: ""
 image: /assets/images/rambosson.jpg
-published: false
+published: true
 ---

 ## writing in progess...
-## this is a draft
+## this is a test-draft, the date is not correct

 This article explores the creation of an asynchronous sitemap generator in Python.
 The code for this project can be found [here](https://github.com/Gabriele-Donato/website-materials-/blob/Scraping/Asynchronous_Sitemap_Generator/Asynchronous_Sitemap_Generator.ipynb).
 However, before introducing the tools that will be used, I would like to give a sense of the utility of what has been developed.
 The first